-After the Prussian victory, the new French government was despised by Parisians, particularly the working class, who felt betrayed by the new government for its humiliating concessions to the Germans after the war, its disregard of the suffering of Parisians, and its imposition of inhumane financial pressures on the starving, impoverished survivors.
+After the Prussian victory, many Parisians, particularly the working class, felt betrayed by the new French government for its humiliating concessions to the Germans after the war, its disregard of the suffering of Parisians, and its imposition of inhumane financial pressures on the starving, impoverished survivors.

 Out of anger and desperation, the Commune was formed on March 19, as a republic to govern Paris.
 The new French government established itself at Versailles on March 20.

 The Communards installed themselves at the Hôtel de Ville (City Hall) and barricaded Baron Haussmann’s wide, “revolution-proof” streets with enforced assistance from every passing man, woman and child.
 The barricade by the Arc de Triomphe, initially constructed in October 1870 as a defense against the Prussian troops, now was nearly thirty feet high.

 On April 2, the French government began to bombard Paris.
 Two days later, the Communards arrested the Archbishop of Paris and ten monks and imprisoned them as hostages.

 By the end of April, Paris was almost surrounded by the better-equipped French army, which stepped up its bombardment of the city on May 1.
 On Sunday, May 21, the Versailles troops poured through the unguarded Porte de Saint-Cloud in the ring of fortifications around the capital – less than three miles south of Tissot’s villa near the Porte Dauphine.
 As the soldiers battled their way into the city, they arrested anyone suspected of being a Communard and shot anyone at a barricade.
 Others were taken prisoner – or shot on sight.
 Paris became a bloodbath as the French government massacred its citizens to suppress the Commune.